Information & Positions for TA's in Biological Sciences -- 2014-2015

 TAs in F2401/2 do all of the above, except they do not give quizzes.
 They may run two 1 hr sessions per week instead of one 2 hr session, and/or meet with study groups.

 Graders handle exam papers and proctor exams.
 After each exam, graders help alphabetize papers, tear them up, and grade them (usually one page per grader).
-Then graders help reassemble exams and record grades.
+Each grader meets with an instructor to go over the questions and answers before grading the papers.
+When done, the graders help reassemble exams and record grades.
 Very intensive & time-consuming job for a brief period after each exam (3-4 times per term), but there is no work in between exams.

 Other Large Lecture Courses with Recitations &/or Office Hrs.